Acharnes Railway Center: Facilities

 The station building is adjacent to the southbound platforms, with access to the platform level via stairs or lifts. currently the station has two working side platforms but has been future-proofed for expansion a further eight platforms.
 Access to the station is via steps or ramp.
 The Station buildings are also equipped with toilets and a staffed booking office.
 At platform level, there are sheltered seating in a new air-conditioned indoor passenger shelter and Dot-matrix display departure and arrival screens or timetable poster boards on both platforms.
 There is a large car park on-site, adjacent to the southbound line.
 The station has two side platforms, as well as one low-level platform in the median of Attiki Odos toll highway.
 Currently, only these platforms are used.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: